tdeekens/tdeekens.name/README.md

    - Needs `composer` and `bower` being available globally
    - Loads dependencies using the two
    - Sets chmod on AssetPipeline `_cache`-directories
+3. Get a `config.json` as in [lmvc-afresh](https://github.com/scandio/lmvc-afresh/blob/master/config.json) and add an 'indexFiles'-key to point to the appropriate directories.
+4. Get a `.htaccess` as in [lmvc-afresh](https://github.com/scandio/lmvc-afresh/blob/master/.htaccess) and set the root accordingly.
-3. There is no 3rd step, the blog is good to go!
+5. There is no 5th step, the blog is good to go!

 ## How it works